tugi-os/SimpleTransfer/README.md

-# SimpleTransfer Contract

-This is a simple Solidity smart contract that allows users to transfer Ether from one address to another.
-The contract includes an event to log each transfer made, ensuring transparency in transactions.

-## Features

-- **Transfer Ether**: Users can send Ether to a specified address.
-- **Event Logging**: Each transfer is logged with sender, receiver, and amount details.
+# Solidity Learning Notes

+This repository serves as a collection of my notes and projects related to Solidity and smart contract development.
+It includes examples of smart contracts, explanations of key concepts, and test cases.

 ## Purpose

 This project was developed as part of my learning journey in Solidity and smart contract development.
+I aim to explore various features of Solidity and build a comprehensive understanding of how smart contracts work.

+## Structure

+- **contracts/**: Contains various smart contract codes.
+- **notes/**: Contains markdown files with explanations and notes on different Solidity topics.
+- **tests/**: Contains test scenarios for the contracts.

+## Contributing

+If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## Usage
+## Contact

-1. Deploy the contract on the Ethereum network.
-2. Call the `transfer` function with the recipient's address and the amount to send.
+You can reach me here or via email at @tugrulbayezit@protonmail.com

 ## License